Test Your Survival Gear

 Now comes the next most important step: LEARNING HOW TO USE IT ALL.

 Don't wait until it's too late.
-Practice before an emergency.
+Practice using it all before an emergency!

 Practice Emergency Scenarios